 More InfoThe next Young Artist’s Harp Competition takes place July 6-8, 2016, just after the AHS National Conference in Atlanta.
-Click for repertoire and details.
-Watch this space for entry instructions.
+Finalists from around the world will compete for nearly $5,000 in prizes.
+Buy tickets.

 To educate, inspire, and grow today’s harpists; to serve as an educational and mentoring resource for students, alumni, and the harp community; and to assume a leadership role in establishing new programs, teaching methods, opportunities, and performances for harpists.